kidmirage/OSI-Challenger-1P-Reproduction/README.md

 This work is based on the project docmarionum1/py65emu with thanks.

-Python dependencies that I know of: PyGame
+Python dependencies that I know of: PyGame, pigpio

 usage: python main.py [-h] [--filename FILENAME]
 options: